resurge/athens-backend/README.md

 ## Development

-To start the project locally: `lein run`.
+To start the project locally: `make dev-run`.

-You might want to specify HTTP port that backend will listen to.
+You might want to specify HTTP port that backend will listen to, in this case you'll want to run `lein run` so you can provide the port number.

-Default value is: 1337
+Default HTTP port number is: 1337
 Provide your own port number via command line option `-p/--http-port` or environment variable `HTTP_PORT`.